retnodamayanti/Challenge-1-Horiseon-Web-Accessibilty/README.md

 ## Description

 This repository is designated for completion of modul 1 challenge of Coding Bootcamp.
 Student is expected to learn about code refactoring.
+To see the deployed application, visit this [Horiseon - Landing Page](https://retnodamayanti.github.io/Challenge-1-Horiseon-Web-Accessibilty/)

 ## User Story